 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

 There are two species of octopus found in Cornish waters, the most common in the curled octopus Eledone cirrhosa which is usually red in colour and grows to 50cm.
 The larger, but rarer, Meditteranean octopus Octopus vulgaris grows to 1.3 meters and is occasionally caught in Cornish waters.
+In the last year or so, there have been reports of an increase in the population of Meditteranean octopus in Cornwall, perhaps due to warming ocean temperatures.
 Octopus vulgaris is identified by 2 rows of suction cups on the underside of each tentacle where Eledone cirrhosa only has one row.
 Octopus are fast growing and short lived creatures that are voracious predators.
 They feed on crustaceans and other shellfish.
 They take 2 years to reach maturity and near the end of its life each female produces a batch of over 30,000 eggs which they will guard until they hatch.
 The new hatchlings are carried away with the ocean currents and the female octopus will die soon after.
 This fast turnover and high reproductive rate makes this species pretty resilient to fishing and it has a medium biological vulnerability 30 /100 (source www.sealifebase.org)

 Very little research has been carried out in our area.
 Not listed by project inshore.
 Landings to Cornish ports fluctuate between 40 and 80 tonnes per year (MMO landings Data).